RubenDalebout/PortfolioTheme/README.md

-# Vue.js WordPress Theme - Readme
+# WordPress Theme - Readme

 ## Introduction

-This is a custom WordPress theme built using Vue.js version 3.
-It is designed for personal portfolio websites to showcase projects and provide information about the creator.
+Initially it was planned to create this theme using VueJS, but since I want to get the basics working first, I decided to create a standard Wordpress theme first.
+In the future I will then decide if I will still make the VueJS version.

 ## Requirements

 - WordPress installation
-- npm (Node Package Manager)

 ## Installation